WKOI-TV

-WKOI-TV (channel 43) is a television station licensed to Richmond, Indiana, United States, broadcasting the Ion Television network to the Dayton, Ohio area.
+WKOI-TV (channel 43) is a television station licensed to Richmond, Indiana, United States, broadcasting the Ion Television network to the Dayton, Ohio, area.
 The station is owned and operated by the Ion Media subsidiary of the E. W. Scripps Company.
 Transmission facilities are provided by unrelated NBC affiliate WDTN (channel 2), which shares its digital channel with WKOI-TV through a channel sharing agreement, along with WDTN's sister station, Springfield, Ohio–licensed CW affiliate WBDT (channel 26); the transmitter is located on Frytown Road in southwest Dayton.
 For the purposes of its FCC correspondence, WKOI's official 'studio' facility is located at Scripps Center in downtown Cincinnati (along with many other Ion stations).

 History

 WKOI-TV signed on May 11, 1982, as an independent station airing religious programming.
 In 1986, it was purchased by the Trinity Broadcasting Network (TBN).
 As a TBN O&O, the station cleared almost all of the network's programming, only breaking away from the network once a week for local community public affairs programming.

-Until June 7, 2018, WKOI-TV's transmitter was located on SR 73 in Milford Township, Butler County, Ohio, near Collinsville, approximately halfway between Richmond and Cincinnati providing coverage to Northern Kentucky, Greater Cincinnati and the Miami Valley in Ohio, and East Central Indiana.
-Even though its transmitter was based within the Cincinnati television market, the station was officially assigned by Nielsen to the Dayton market.
+Until June 7, 2018, WKOI-TV's transmitter was located on SR 73 in Milford Township, Butler County, Ohio, near Collinsville, approximately halfway between Richmond and Cincinnati.
+It thus served as the TBN station for Northern Kentucky, East Central Indiana and a large swath of southwestern Ohio (Greater Cincinnati and the Miami Valley).
+Even though its transmitter was based within the Cincinnati television market, its city of license, Richmond, is in the Dayton market.
+Thus, Nielsen counted the station as part of the Dayton market.

 TBN entered into an option agreement with Ion Media on November 14, 2017, which gave Ion the option to acquire the licenses of WKOI-TV and three other TBN stations that had sold their spectrum in the Federal Communications Commission (FCC)'s incentive auction; Ion exercised the option on May 24, 2018.
 The sale was completed on September 25, 2018.